aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Respond and recover from a data breach-Security Incident Report-Capstone Project-Final Report-C-05-M-02-README.md

 ## **Executive Summary**

-Cymbal Retail experienced a **critical cloud security incident** when attackers exploited open RDP and SSH ports on VM **cc-app-01**, which lacked proper firewall controls and logging.
-The attacker gained unauthorized access, installed malware, and escalated privileges using a compromised service account.
+Cymbal Retail suffered a **high-severity cloud security breach** that compromised sensitive customer data within its Google Cloud infrastructure.
+The attack stemmed from a vulnerable virtual machine (**cc-app-01**) with exposed RDP and SSH ports and no active firewall logging.
+These weaknesses allowed a malicious actor to gain initial access, deploy malware, and escalate privileges via a compromised service account.

-Subsequent investigation revealed **data exfiltration** from a publicly accessible Cloud Storage bucket containing sensitive customer data, including credit card details.
+The attacker leveraged this access to target **BigQuery datasets** and a **publicly accessible Cloud Storage bucket**, through which **payment card and user information** were exfiltrated.

-The most impacted cloud resources included:
+Key resources affected included:

 * **Compute Engine (cc-app-01)**
-* **Firewall configurations**
+* **Firewall rules and network configurations**
 * **Cloud Storage buckets**
-* **BigQuery datasets**
+* **BigQuery services**

-Key compliance gaps were found in **access control**, **logging**, and **configuration management**.
-The incident underscored the necessity of **continuous monitoring**, **secure configurations**, and **strong identity management** to prevent similar breaches.
+The **Google Cloud Security Command Center (SCC)** revealed significant compliance gaps related to access control, configuration management, and monitoring.
+The breach highlighted the urgent need for **robust cloud configuration management**, **network security enforcement**, and **identity-based access controls**.

+Immediate containment actions, combined with rapid remediation and long-term hardening measures, enabled the organization to restore integrity, strengthen resilience, and enhance compliance with key security frameworks.

 ---